-Its called circadian misalignment … a fancy way of saying your bed time isn’t the same every day and the effects in a recent Duke Research Institute study show an association between sleep irregularity and depression severity, perceived stress, cardiometabolic syndrome, congestive heart failure, prevalent coronary heart disease, documented deep vein thrombosis and pulmonary embolism.
+Its called circadian misalignment … a fancy way of saying your bed time isn’t the same every day.
+A recent Duke Research Institute study showed an association between sleep irregularity and depression severity, perceived stress, cardiometabolic syndrome, congestive heart failure, prevalent coronary heart disease, documented deep vein thrombosis and pulmonary embolism.
 That same study also mentioned a direct correlation between irregular sleep patterns and deepen states of depression.

 National Institutes of Health states poor sleep can also increase the risk of slowed reaction times, irritability, anxiety, obesity, high blood pressure, and diabetes.
 Studies have proven that not only do children need more sleep to have better executive function, emotional regulation, and overall health, but adults do too.

 We need to go to bed at the same time and get up at the same time every single day.
-If women like Oprah, Marie Kondo, Arriana Huffintgton, and the Bucket List Family are doing this then we know it’s part of the equation when getting your life together and accomplishing big things.
+If women like Oprah, Marie Kondo, Ariana Huffington, and the Bucket List Family are doing this then we know it’s part of the equation when getting your life together and accomplishing big things.